As so often, it started with a tweet when a teacher asked:

 Does anyone have any tips or tricks for teaching pupils (read: me) how to remember the spelling of camouflage?

-At last count there were over 30 replies given by people self-described as KS3/4 teachers of physics, maths, English, French, science, biology, RE, heads of year, departments, curriculum, learning and teaching and an international educational consultant.
+Ideas were offered by people self-described as KS3/4 teachers of physics, maths, English, French, science, biology, RE, heads of year, departments, curriculum, learning and teaching and an international educational consultant.

 I have no intention of shaming teachers who haven’t been taught how to teach spelling but I do want to explain why some strategies for spelling are much better than others, especially for students who have the weakest memories.
 As with teaching reading, the strategies for the least confident won’t harm the most confident but it doesn’t work the other way around.